What is a 3PL (and how on earth do they work?)

 How is a 3PL Different from a 4PL?

 3PLs and 4PLs are both popular models of service for a reason, and each model will work for different businesses.
-4PLs are attractive to companies that experience regular supply chain issues or run highly complex supply chains, whereas 3PLs offer a similar benefit to businesses that are able to handle their own supply chains with ease, want more control over their own supply chain, or want to avoid the extra premiums of a 4PL.
+4PLs are attractive to companies that experience regular supply chain issues or run highly complex supply chains, whereas 3PLs offer a similar benefit to businesses that can handle their supply chains with ease, want more control over their supply chain, or want to avoid the extra premiums of a 4PL.

 Invest in the Service Right for You